What To Do If You Have Been Arrested For Marijuana Possession

 Talk To A Drug Crimes Defense Attorney For Free

-With offices in Augusta and Atlanta, the Law Offices of David N. Ghazi serves clients throughout Georgia.
+With offices in Augusta and Atlanta, the Law Offices of David N. Ghazi serves clients in Savannah and the entire state of Georgia.
 To take advantage of a free initial consultation about your drug charges and your legal options, fill out our online contact form or call 404-907-1539 or toll free at 800-246-8586.